-Once the commercial hub of the southern West Bank, Hebron city center became the site of several settlement points [very small settlements, often amounting to a handful of families] that Israel established in the midst of the local Palestinian population.
+Once the commercial hub of the southern West Bank, Hebron city center became the site of several settlements that Israel established in the midst of the local Palestinian population.
 For years, the Palestinians living in that area have been subjected to extreme restrictions imposed by the military.
 As a result, huge numbers of residents moved out and hundreds of businesses were shut down, leaving the area in economic ruin.

-At present, some 40,000 Palestinians and 800 settlers live in H2.
-The burden of the security measures Israeli authorities adopt for the benefit of the settlement points and settlers is borne entirely by the local Palestinian population.
+About 34,000 Palestinians and 700 settlers now live in H2.
+Of the Palestinian residents, some 7,000 live in areas near settlers’ homes or near streets in use by the settlers.
+The burden of the security measures Israeli authorities adopt for the benefit of the settlements and settlers is borne entirely by the local Palestinian population.
 Israeli authorities impose a regime intentionally and openly based on the “principle of separation”, the result of which is legal and physical segregation between the Israeli settlers and the Palestinian residents.

 Palestinians living in the area are subjected to extreme restrictions on their movement by car or on foot – including the closure of main streets – while settlers are free to go where they wish.
 In addition, the military has issued shutdown orders to hundreds of stores and commercial establishments in the area.

-The military has established 20 permanent staffed checkpoints in Hebron.
+The military has established 21 permanent staffed checkpoints in Hebron.
 Palestinians who need to go through any of these checkpoints must endure lengthy, humiliating inspections.
-Going through certain checkpoints is not even allowed at night.
+While ten of the checkpoints operate around the clock, access via the other checkpoints is blocked at night.
 Often, the military closes a checkpoint with no prior notice, citing security needs.
 Residents then have no choice but to take detours, some of them barely passable, to reach their destinations – even if they are simply trying to get home.

 In some parts of H2, the military imposes especially stringent restrictions.
-For example, the neighborhood of Tel Rumeidah is closed off to all Palestinians apart from those who live there, leaving its residents entirely isolated.
-Soldiers who staff the checkpoint at the entrance to the Tel Rumeidah consult a list of registered residents, and deny entry to any Palestinian not on the list.
+For example, to access the neighborhood of Tel Rumeidah, Palestinians must go through barricaded checkpoints; prior to this - from October 2015 through December 2018 - only Tel Rumeidah residents were allowed into the neighborhood, leaving them entirely isolated.
 Another example is the neighborhood of a-Salaimeh.
 The military split it in two by building a fence that runs down the middle of the neighborhood.
 There is a gate in the fence but soldiers open it only at certain hours, and the matter is left solely to their discretion.
 When the gate is closed, residents have to take a long detour to get home.

 Moreover, the considerable presence of Israeli soldiers and police in the city center and their constant contact with Palestinian residents engender violent conduct and cynical abuse of the power entrusted to them.
 Palestinians in H2 routinely endure violence, nightly military excursion into their homes, harassment, delays at checkpoints and various forms of degrading treatment.